Blackened Salmon with Citrus Salad

 - In a small mixing bowl, combine the blackening seasoning.
 This includes, oregano, onion powder, garlic powder, salt, pepper, cayenne pepper, paprika.

-- Dust the salmon with the blackening seasoning.
+- Rub the salmon with the blackening seasoning.

 - Drizzle the salmon with olive oil.
 And place it in the oven for 20 minutes.
-This will give you a medium well temperature.
-My salmon was on the thin side, so a thicker piece may take longer to reach medium well.
+This will give you a medium- medium well temperature.
+My salmon was on the thin side, so cooking times will vary.

-- While the salmon is cooking, you will prepare the citrus topping.
+- While the salmon is cooking, you will prepare the citrus salad.

-- In a small mixing bowl combine, red onion, pomegranate seeds, fresh chopped parsley, citrus segments, olive oil and a pinch of salt.
+- In a small mixing bowl, combine red onion, pomegranate seeds, fresh chopped parsley, citrus segments, lemon juice, olive oil and a pinch of salt.
 Gently toss everything together so the citrus segments do not break apart.

 - Once you remove the salmon from the oven, and it’s cooked to your liking, simply slide the fish onto a platter.
 You can leave it on the parchment paper if you desire, or you can slide it directly onto the platter.
 Spoon the citrus salad on top, serve and enjoy!